-As a solopreneur, you’ll be wearing many hats.
-So you have to learn how to set priorities for yourself and business.
+As a solopreneur, you have several hats to wear.
+So, you need to learn how to set priorities for both your personal and professional life.

-Sure, you might have a prettier website, but you lost an opportunity to drive traffic to your offer and to that pretty website.
+Although you may have a more attractive website, you missed an opportunity to draw visitors to your offer and to that attractive website.

 In an ideal world, you’d simply put on your CEO hat and delegate the rest, but here in the real world, we don’t always have that option.

-Instead, you’ve got to work smarter and watch how you’re spending your time.
+Instead, you’ve got to work smarter and watch how you spend your time.

 Step 1: Write every step-down

 Even though you might be doing all the tasks yourself right now, once you start earning money, you’ll start outsourcing some of them.
 Take note of what you’re doing and the systems you’re using from the beginning.

 Make a note of the activities you thrive in and like as well.